Need Help? Give us a call.

 Collateralized financing, on the other hand, is always tied to an asset.
 Whether it’s property, a piece of equipment, a host of inventory, or any other type of collateral (and there are many), the asset is the focal point of the loan—it’s what the lender will seize and liquidate if the borrower defaults on their payments.
 For that reason, the asset needs to be truly valuable.
 In fact, the amount of money that a lender extends is based in part on the value of that asset.

 Cross-collateral loans certainly have their upsides—for one thing, secured loans in general are typically easier to qualify for than unsecured loans.
-But if you’re unable to pay the loan back, the consequences are very clear: The lender would simply repossess the asset—or assets—that was used to acquire the loan, and/or liquidate those assets to recoup what they’re owed.
+But if you’re unable to pay the loan back, the consequences are very clear: The lender would simply repossess the asset—or assets—that were used to acquire the loan, and/or liquidate those assets to recoup what they’re owed.

 Here are a few more pros and cons to consider about cross-collateral loans:

 The most obvious benefit of a cross-collateral loan is the cost.
-A secured loan is always going to be cheaper than an unsecured loan, because you’re trading for it.
+A secured loan is always going to be cheaper than an unsecured loan because you’re trading for it.
 Whether it be your house, your car, or your inventory, you’re relinquishing ownership of something of equal value to the loan, then buying it back over time through your loan payments.

 So, when you look at quoted rates on a cross-collateral loan, expect to see lower rates and longer terms than you would on an unsecured loan.
 The more valuable the asset—and the more assets you pledge—the bigger the dollar sign you can expect to see in an approval.